DewofyourYouth/pangolin/src/content/about/acheive.md

 - Clear, conscious communication.
-  - Taking time to listen - and making sure that we fully understand our clients needs.
+  - Taking the time to listen - and making sure that we fully understand our clients needs.
   - Plotting a course to completion with milestones and reviewing it regularly with our clients - keeping them aware of any progress or setbacks
 - Using a test-driven development process.
 - Using SOLID design principles to allow for optimal extensibility and flexibility to allow for changing/evolving requirements.